williamw520/jsoda/README.md

        annotated, giving you the chance to modify any data field.
     2. The data generators annotated on the fields are called to fill in the field value.
 E.g. @DefaultGUID or @ModifiedTime.
-    3. The composite data generatorson the fields are called to fill in the field value.
+    3. The composite data generators on the fields are called to fill in the field value.
 E.g. @DefaultComposite.
     4. The <kbd>@PreValidation</kbd> method in the model class is called if one is annotated, giving you the chance to modify the field after the data